grubtub19/OpenGL-Lighting-and-Models/README.md

 This is the final project for my Graphics class.
 It uses OpenGL (using JOGL) to create a 3D environment with Models imported from .obj files that are lit using the Blinn-Phong shading model.
 I also implemented omnidirectional shadow mapping.

+The camera is controlled with mouse and keyboard (wasdqe).
+The lamp can be moved too (up, down, left, right, <, >).

 Many of the models are custom posed in Blender.
 A select few have their texture maps edited with my professors face.

 # Report